About | Team | Women’s Empowerment | Rural Livelihood | Science and Technology

 Media | Webinars | Grantee Profiles | Publications | Blog

-With field visits scheduled to begin in October 2015, the project will bring together diverse knowledge bases that will contribute to India’s development goals.
+The project will bring together diverse knowledge bases that will contribute to India’s development goals.
 The purpose of the project will be achieved through research with over 150 institutions across 15 states of India, 5 workshops with 100 participating NGOs, and 20 webinars involving Harvard faculty and subject experts from India.

 Tarun Khanna, Director, Harvard University South Asia Institute; Jorge Paulo Lemann Professor, Harvard Business School; and Chairman, NITI Aayog Expert Committee on Innovation and Entrepreneurship, Government of India

 Shashank Shah, Postdoctoral Fellow, Harvard University South Asia Institute; and Visiting Scholar, Harvard Business School